Jayden-Lind/jayden-lind.github.io/_posts/2022-06-22-htb-retired.md

 php-fpm: pool www
 ```

-We have LFI, and can now look for other running processes on this box through a quick python script, that I wrote [PID Scanner](https://github.com/Jayden-Lind/HTB-Retired/blob/master/pid_scanner.py).
+We have LFI, and can now look for other running processes by enumerating through /proc/PID/cmdline, and we can automate this through a quick python script that I wrote [PID Scanner](https://github.com/Jayden-Lind/HTB-Retired/blob/master/pid_scanner.py).

 ```sh
 ┌─[jayden@JD-Desktop]─[~/ctf/retired]